windwalker-io/framework/src/Uri/README.md

 # Windwalker Uri Package

-Windwalker Uri package is a Windwalker Framework fork now, to support our Application package.
+Windwalker Uri package is a Joomla Framework fork now, to support our Application package.

 ## Introduction